urbantreelion/ece350-lab-manual/_lab2/lab2.md

 In this section, we test the transmit functions of the USRP that we can use later when building a communications system.
 We will observe the transmitted spectrum, minimum and maximum power level in dBm (dB relative to one milliwatt).
 You will use both the osciloscope and the spectrum analyzer at your bench to view and measure the output from the USRP transmitter.

-- Review the theory in [section 1.4 Spectrum Analyzers](./data/35015-PSK-FSK-12.pdf).
+- Review the theory of [spectrum analyzers](../_docs/pdriessen_textbook.pdf) (section 1.4).
 For more detailed information, you may also wish to review [Spectrum Analyzer Basics](./data/5965-7920E.pdf) and [The Basics of Spectrum Analyzers](./data/spec_analyzer.pdf).
 The concepts presented here will be applicable to any spectrum analyzer you may use in your career.

 - Open [this GRC file](data/tx_carrier.grc).